The face behind this blog

 which took place in November 2014 in Florida/USA.
 The conference topics cover group work, information systems, sociotechnical design, and more.
 Now, I serve as a member of the GROUP Steering Committee: 2018-active, and I am accessibility co-chair (2020 and 2022).
 Currently, I am also member of the ACM SIGCHI conferences board.

-From 2015-2021, I got the fantastic opportunity to join the University of Missouri-Columbia.
+From 2015 to 2021, I got the fantastic opportunity to join the University of Missouri-Columbia.
 I did deepen my research and teaching as a professor of learning design & technologies and was director of the Information Experience

 Lab.
 During those years, I started to use the DDD framework - Digital Didactical Designs (published with Routledge in 2015) in my teaching and for teachers' professional development: it is now a tool for students in teacher education and teachers that helps to integrate technology in schools toward digital, active learning.

 And then, there are my ~160 publications that include peer-reviewed journal articles, high-quality conferences proceedings, book chapters, books and more.
 I have given several keynote speeches and I hope that many more will come.